 Frustrated that no matter how much you exercise as you’ve gotten older, you can’t seem to lose the weight or the body fat?
+Everybody has diet secrets and plans, but we’re still being told that exercise is the key to weight loss.
 While exercise is important for cardiovascular health, strength, bone density, and your immune system, it alone will not make you as healthy or fit as you want to be.

 Your eating habits make the biggest impact on the way you look and feel.
 For short-term and long-term results, you must put a high priority on your diet.
 It’s been said that 80 percent of the way you look and feel is determined by your eating habits and not your exercise habits.